ziyingsk/blog/_posts/2024-06-09-different_angles.md

 Think about the attention mechanism.
 Using [LoRA](https://arxiv.org/abs/2106.09685) to fine-tune the attention layers for data of different tasks can improve the performance of large language models on specific tasks.

-Based on these phenomena, one could hypothesize that a key consideration in constructing artificial general intelligence (AGI) should be which tasks should be integrated together and which tasks should be handled through collaboration to better focus on specific domains.
+Based on these phenomena, one could hypothesize that a key consideration in constructing artificial general intelligence (AGI) should be determining which tasks should be integrated together and which tasks should be handled through collaborative division of labor to better focus on specific domains.
 Of course, this is just a personal conjecture, but from the advantages of multi-agent systems, the structure of the human brain, and the insights from fine-tuning large language models, it can be seen that task partitioning and integration is a very important consideration when discussing intelligence.

 Below is the Chinese translation: